Dear Sales Champ,

 Amazing benefits of creating sales/business contracts in Revv

-- Create documents from Revv’s vetted and ready-to-use 400+ professional document templates
+- Create documents from Revv’s vetted and ready-to-use 1000+ professional document templates.
+Here is a list of the best contract templates that small businesses need

 - Collaborate with users within the document through notes, comments, and tag them with the @mention feature